Understand the 14 Principles of Management by Henri Fayol

 4. Unity of Command

-It is the 4th principle out of the 14 principles of Henri Fayol.
+It is the 4th principle out of Henri Fayol’s principles of management.
 It states that the chain of command in an organization should be evident and apparent.
 The workers should know who they should report to.
 According to Fayol, an employee should have a single boss.
-If there is more than one superior, there will be a notable split among authority, stability and discipline.
+If there is more than one superior, there will be a notable split among authority, stability, and discipline.
 Besides, it will contribute to a breakdown in the management framework, and there will be enormous stress on concerned employees, affecting productivity.

 Example: Suppose in a factory, the supervisor instructs the subordinate to complete a job within five to six hours.
 However, the factory manager clarified that the entrusted subordinate had to wrap it within two hours.
 This clash in command can create confusion and unnecessary tension in the workforce, resulting in loss of productivity and timely delivery.